 The responses to this question tell us that environmental protection is most highly valued by survey respondents, followed by economy, transportation and affordable housing.
 The answers do not tell us what specific issues are most important and specifically what needs to be addressed in the Official Community Plan Review.
-Some of that information will be gathered at the February 3 Community Meeting.
+That information will be gathered through further community consultation.